Anusri-26/JavaFSE-DigitalNurture4.0-Exercises/WEEK-4/2. spring-rest-handson/Readme.md

 mvn spring-boot:run
 Test endpoints using browser, curl, or Postman.

 📫 Example Requests Using curl

 curl http://localhost:8080/hello
 curl http://localhost:8080/countries
 curl http://localhost:8080/countries/IN
-📜 License
-This project is open source and provided for learning purposes.